estnltk/estnltk/docs/tutorials/text.rst

 ===================================

 Temporal expressions tagger identifies temporal expressions (timexes) in text and normalizes these expressions, providing corresponding calendrical dates and times.
+The current version of the temporal expressions tagger is tuned for processing news texts (the quality of the analysis may be suboptimal in other domains).
 The program outputs an annotation in a format similar to TimeML's TIMEX3 (more detailed description can be found in `annotation guidelines`_, which are currently only in Estonian).

 .. _annotation guidelines: https://github.com/soras/EstTimeMLCorpus/blob/master/docs-et/ajav2ljendite_m2rgendamine_06.pdf?raw=true